 - Artificial heart valves

-- A history of an infection of the lining of the heart or heart valves known as infection endocarditis
+- A history of infection in the heart, known as infection endocarditis

-- Heart conditions that are present from birth, such as:
+- Heart conditions that have been present since birth, including:

-- Defects repaired with a prosthetic material or device – whether placed by surgery or catheter intervention – during the first six months after repair
+- Heart defects repaired with prosthetic material or a device, especially during the six months after repair